bantolov/RhetosWorkshop/Readme.md

 3. Simple read-only entities and code tables *(new)*
 4. Domain Object Model
    * Understanding the generated object model *(theory)*

+Comprehension review:

+* Almost all data processing in application is done in read-only data structures and filters (day2)
+* When to use Load or Query (Load-Save, navigation properties)

 ## [Day 3](Day3/day3.md)